estuary/flow/site/docs/reference/Connectors/materialization-connectors/Snowflake.md

 ### Setup

-To meet the prerequisites, copy and paste the following script into the Snowflake SQL editor, check the **All Queries** check box, and click **Run**.
+To meet the prerequisites, copy and paste the following script into the Snowflake SQL editor, replacing the variable names in the first six lines with whatever you'd like.
+Check the **All Queries** check box, and click **Run**.

 ```sql
 set database_name = 'ESTUARY_DB';